 And yet, there is also in Morbius something of the Lacanian non du pere, with its implied understanding of the dualistic nature of prohibition and enjoyment.
-For in the end, Morbius is all talk when it comes to prohibition.
-He verbally forbids the captain to land his craft, forbids his hot daughter to go visit the spaceship and flirt with all the crew, but no one listens.
-Morbius listens.
+For in the end, Morbius is all talk when it comes to prohibition, a kind of male version of Mrs. Hemoglobin in NEVER GIVE A SUCKER AN EVEN BREAK, he verbally forbids the captain to land his craft, forbids his hot daughter to go visit the spaceship and flirt with all the crew, but neither listens.
+(After all we're not very near, " Alta says when visiting their ship, and earlier "you said not to join you for lunch, you said nothing about coming for coffee.")
+On the other hand, Morbius listens to her.
 He listens to his daughter swoon about these wondrous creatures called officers.
-He listens attentively and withholds his opinion, hardly the actions of a typical 50s dad.
-And yet, almost to put on a show, his questioning and addressing her in the men's presence becomes patronizing: "Then my little girl never feels lonely or confined?"
-It's almost like he's posing as the 'anal father' when he's actually the wise sage and is just testing our hero's wooing mettle... like Sarastro in The Magic Flute!
-Or, of course, the more obvious Prospero.
+He listens attentively and withholds his opinion, even as his daughter rants against the captain's prudery, hardly the actions of a typical 50s dad.
+And yet, almost to put on a show, his questioning and addressing her in the men's presence becomes patronizing ("Then my little girl never feels lonely or confined?")
+It's almost like he's posing as the stern forbidding father (masking incestuous subconscious intent) when he's actually the wise sage and is just testing our hero's wooing mettle... like Sarastro in The Magic Flute!
+Or, of course, the more obvious Prospero in Shakespeare's Tempest.